Smart Growth and Climate Change

 - Reuse existing infrastructure and buildings to take advantage of previous investments and the energy already used to build them.

 - Put homes, jobs, stores, parks, schools, and other destinations close to each other so that people can easily walk, bike, use public transit, or drive shorter distances.

 - Preserve green space, which can sequester CO2, by conserving ecologically valuable land and promoting development in previously developed areas, which helps reduce pressure to build on undeveloped land.

 We are already seeing the effects of climate change, and these effects are projected to become more pronounced in the coming decades.
-The 2014 National Climate Assessment notes some effects of climate change in regions around the United States.
-Depending on the region, effects could include more and stronger storms, more drought, more frequent extreme-heat events, rising sea levels, and more flooding.
+The 2018 National Climate Assessment notes some effects of climate change in regions around the United States.
+Depending on the region, effects could include more and stronger storms, more drought, more frequent and longer-lasting extreme heat events, rising sea levels, and more flooding.
 Knowing the changes projected for your region is essential to planning land use.

 - Determine which areas are both well-connected to existing development and less vulnerable to current and projected climate change impacts such as wildfires, sea level rise and higher storm surges, and riverine flooding, and encourage growth in these areas.